 However you want to brand yourself and get the word out about your services is up to you.
 Just remember that the key to building social media success is consistency.
 If you open an account, make sure you regularly update with new content.

 As a carpenter, you have a wide world of opportunities.
 Right now, you likely operate in a niche market you’ve carved out for yourself.
 Are you mostly doing bathrooms, kitchens, cabinets, small jobs, or major overhauls?

-There are two ways to approach this when growing your carpenter business.
-You can either better define your niche, differentiating yourself as an expert in your field, so that customers know, for example that you’re the “go to guy” for all bathroom renovations.
+There are two ways to approach this when growing your carpentry business.
+You can either better define your niche, differentiating yourself as an expert in your field.
+For example, customers would know that you’re the “go-to” person for all bathroom renovations.

-While you’re likely a master of your trade, with excellent skills and the reputation to match, there’s always room to learn.
+While you’re a master of your trade, with excellent skills and the reputation to match, there’s always room to learn.
 So, when growing your carpenter business, you may want to explore professional carpenter courses.